BaboucheOne/BuggyBot/README.md

 ```

 ## Tools
 This directory contains tools to help development.
-Add all python files that will help you to dev easier.
+Add all python files that will help you to develop easier.

-:warning: This directory should not be called from the `Bot` directory.
+:warning: This directory should not be called from the `bot` directory.

-:arrow_right: You can use constants from the Bot directory if needed.
+:arrow_right: You can use constants from the `bot` directory if needed.

 ### Commands
 To upload a new list of students provided by the department, run: